Mateo-2005/Final-Project---airline/README.md

 ### 🛠 Functional Elements

+Results 📈
+Automation of important processes such as flight management, reservations, and cancellations.
+Intuitive and user-friendly interface that allows users (customers) to search for flights, select seats, and make reservations.
+Instant confirmation of reservations with options for management and cancellation, aiming for customer satisfaction.

 ## 📌 Conclusions

 - Optimization and automation of processes reduce daily management of flights and reservations, enabling AEROSKY to operate efficiently.
 - Implementation of an intuitive interface with clear options enhances AEROSKY's reputation and customer satisfaction.
 - The system complies with industry regulations and security standards, maintaining all user information in complete confidentiality.

+## 🚀 Recommendations
+- Implement a monitoring process for the system to detect and resolve potential issues or make improvements.
+- Train staff on the effective use of the system to provide efficient technical support.
+- Plan for future system expansion concerning the number of flights and users.
+- Gradually collect feedback from users to identify areas for improvement.